Stepped Care

 We don’t have to do all of it alone.
 We were never meant to. -Brene Brown

 The counselling process occurs when a client and counsellor set aside time to explore difficulties which may include the stressful or emotional feelings of the client.
-This can enable the client to focus on feelings, experiences or behaviour, with a goal of facilitating positive change.
+This can enable the client to focus on feelings, experiences or behaviour, with the goal of facilitating positive change.
 Counselling can be both short-term and long-term, depending on the issue(s) presented and the plan agreed upon between the counsellor and the client.
-Often times, people find that one session is extremely beneficial in beginning to make changes and work toward goals.
+Oftentimes, people find that one session is extremely beneficial in beginning to make changes and work toward goals.

 When there is a need for follow up, counsellors work with their client in order to determine the best course of action -- this may include recommending that you continue with using same-day appointments as needed (“one-at-a-time therapy”), developing a treatment plan to work on through on-going therapy or referral to specialized services.